 Florida's climate creates a handful of hazards that barely register in other states, and they shape both your premium and the claims you might file.
 The rule to hold onto: insurance pays to treat these, not to prevent them — and only when the condition wasn't pre-existing.

-• Heartworm, year-round.
+- Heartworm, year-round.
 Florida's subtropical climate keeps mosquitoes — and the parasite they carry — active all twelve months.
-Treating an infected dog is typically covered like any illness, but the monthly preventive is a wellness-rider extra, not core coverage.
+Heartworm treatment may be eligible as illness care if the infection is not pre-existing or otherwise excluded; the monthly preventive is generally a wellness-rider benefit, not core coverage.

-• Red tide and toxic algae.
+- Red tide and toxic algae.
 Karenia brevis along the coast and freshwater cyanobacteria in lakes like Okeechobee release neurotoxins; a dog that wades in or licks them off its fur can land in the ER.
-That emergency care is covered (if not pre-existing).
+That emergency care may be eligible if it begins after coverage and is not pre-existing or otherwise excluded.

-• Cane toads.
-Common across South Florida, they secrete a toxin potent enough that a curious dog mouthing one becomes a genuine emergency — and a covered one.
+- Cane toads.
+Common across South Florida, they secrete a toxin potent enough that a curious dog mouthing one becomes a genuine emergency — and treatment may be eligible under accident coverage, subject to the policy.

-• Hurricanes — mind the gap.
-Storm-related injuries and illness are covered like anything else.
+- Hurricanes — mind the gap.
+Storm-related injuries and illness may be eligible like other covered conditions, subject to the policy.
 But evacuation, boarding, and displacement costs generally are not a pet-insurance claim — check whether your homeowners or renters policy covers them, but plan to pay out of pocket.

 So the pattern holds: your policy handles the medical fallout, not the prevention or the logistics.
 If you want heartworm prevention covered, you'll need a wellness add-on — worth pricing in here, where the parasite never takes a winter off.